clear-code/autopermission/README.md

 # How to use

-Define a preference for a website, like:
+Define a preference for websites, like:

     pref("extensions.autopermission.sites.<domain>", "<type1>=<value1>, <type2>=<value2>, ...");
     pref("extensions.autopermission.sites.<key>", "<domain>: <type1>=<value1>, <type2>=<value2>, ...");